shadowsocks/ChinaDNS/README.md

 [![Coverage Status]][Coverage]

 Fix [weird things] with DNS in China.
-This is a port of [ChinaDNS] to C, especially for OpenWRT.
+This is a port of [ChinaDNS] to C.

 If you want to fix other weird things as well, you might also want to use [ShadowVPN].